-If you’re looking to have your business get approved for government contracts, qualify for certain loans, or even receive business tax breaks, getting a North American Industry Classification System (NAICS) code may be the right choice for you.
+If you’re looking to have your business approved for government contracts, qualify for certain loans, or even receive business tax breaks, getting a North American Industry Classification System (NAICS) code will be essential for you.

-This NAICS Code Lookup article will guide you through the process of determining your business’ NAICS code.
-By using our NAICS Code Lookup tool, you can search for a NAICS code by keyword or browse through a list of NAICS codes to help you classify your business.
+This NAICS Code Lookup article will guide you through the process of determining your business’ NAICS code using our tool.
+This will allow you to search for a NAICS code by keyword or browse through a list of NAICS codes to help you accurately classify your business.

 NAICS Code Lookup